albertwy/DP_examples/readme.txt

 some simple examples of Dynamic Programming used for RL

 This project is created based on code writed by QiangYe whose blogs' location is https://zhuanlan.zhihu.com/reinforce.
+His online demo's location is https://qqiang00.github.io/reinforce/javascript/demo_iteration.html.

 QiangYe's code is a complete example for policy evaluation, I just change some functions or add some functions into it.